themesberg/flowbite/content/getting-started/solid-js.md

 export default App;
 ```

-You now have both SolidJS and Tailwind CSS succesfully installed and configured in your local project and we can now proceed by setting up the UI components from Flowbite.
+You now have both SolidJS and Tailwind CSS successfully installed and configured in your local project and we can now proceed by setting up the UI components from Flowbite.

 ## Install Flowbite